 We know nobody really likes tax season.
-Here’s the thing, the work you do now could be the difference between saving money or spending money in March and April.
-We’re willing to bet that you don’t want to pay more in taxes, so why are you acting this way?
-Yes, it helps to have a good accountant, but if you wait until the last minute a tax accountant can only fill out your tax filings according to what’s already happened.
+However, the work you do now could be the difference between saving money or spending money in March and April.
+It helps to have a good accountant, but if you wait until the last minute, a tax accountant can only fill out your tax filings according to what’s already happened.

 Contrary to what you may have heard, there is no magic wand that an accountant can wave to give you a better tax outlook.
 Here are a couple easy ways that you can plan ahead so that you’re tax planning and not tax reacting.
 Don’t be scared, but don’t wait either -- the time you take now will save you time and money later.

-Many employees receive a year-end bonus at the end of the year.
-While it can be fun to buy a boat, or a condo, or whatever, it’s way more advantageous in the short and long-term to use it to make the maximum allowed 401(k) contribution.
-Sure, it might not seem sexy, but it can save you a ton of money on taxable income by lessening your total adjustable gross income.
+Many employees receive a bonus at the end of the year.
+While it can be fun to treat yourself to something nice, it’s way more advantageous in the short and long-term to use it to make the maximum allowed 401(k) contribution.
+It can save you a ton of money on taxable income by lessening your total adjustable gross income.

-There are a ton of IRS tax deductions that aren’t around any more thanks to the tax reform process that happened this year.
+There are a ton of IRS tax deductions that aren’t around any more, thanks to the tax reform process that happened this year.
 Luckily, the ability to deduct for state and local taxes (which includes property tax deduction) survived the mass culling.
-It’s not a total slam dunk like it was in years past, but you can still use the SALT deduction (state and local tax) for up to 10k.
-That annual cap used to not exist, but considering that there was a lot of talk of getting rid of the SALT deduction completely, this is good news -- but only if you plan ahead.
+You can still use the SALT deduction (state and local tax) for up to 10k.
+The annual cap is new, but considering that there was a lot of talk of getting rid of the SALT deduction completely, this is good news... if you plan ahead.

 So what are you waiting for?
-You like money, right?
 Let’s make 2018 the year that we do our taxes right.
-Be a tax superhero this year, with a little planning, some knowledge, and a good accountant anything is possible.
-Just don’t wear any spandex superhero costumes to your meetings, unless you really, really want to.
+Be a tax superhero this year.
+With a little planning, some knowledge, and a good accountant, anything is possible.
+Just don’t wear any superhero costumes to your meetings, unless you really, really want to.